influxdata/influxdb/README.md

 Welcome to InfluxDB 2.0!
 Please type your primary username: user

-Please type your password: s3^R#tpA$s
+Please type your password: hunter2

-Please type your password again: s3^R#tpA$s
+Please type your password again: hunter2

 Please type your primary organization name.: my-org

 Please type your primary bucket name.: my-bucket

-Please type your retention period in hours (exp 168 for 1 week).
+Please type your retention period in hours.
 Or press ENTER for infinite.: 72